adifahmi/adifahmi.github.io/_posts/project/2016-03-25-afstore-online-store-with-apriori-algorithm.markdown

 - afstore-4.jpg
 - afstore-5.jpg
 tagged: Web, Task, College
-client: Self Project
+client: Gunadarma University (Skripsi)
 website: http://adifahmi.orgfree.com/afstore/
 description: Online web store with lots of feature for both user and administrator.
 Using apriori algorithm to give suggestion for customer based on all previous trasaction.
 ---
 <h3>AF STORE - ONLINE WEB STORE WITH APRIORI ALGORITHM</h3>
-Online web store with lots of feature for both user and administrator.
-Using <a href="https://www.wikiwand.com/en/Apriori_algorithm" target="_blank">apriori algorithm</a> to give suggestion for customer based on all previous trasaction.
+Online web store with lots of feature for both user and administrator. <a href="https://www.wikiwand.com/en/Apriori_algorithm" target="_blank"><i>Apriori algorithm</i></a> to give suggestion for customer based on all previous trasaction was implemented here.
 <br><br>
 Visit the live preview version <a href="http://adifahmi.orgfree.com/afstore/" target="_blank">here</a>.